The Cure: 1973–1979: Formation and early years

 The founding members of the Cure were school friends at Notre Dame Middle School in Crawley.
 They first performed in public at an end-of-year show in April 1973 as members of a one-off school band called Obelisk.
 That band consisted of Robert Smith on piano, Michael Dempsey on guitar, Lol Tolhurst on percussion, Marc Ceccagno on lead guitar, and Alan Hill on bass.
 In January 1976, while at St Wilfrid's Comprehensive School, Ceccagno formed a five-piece rock band with Smith on guitar and Dempsey on bass, along with two other school friends.
 They called themselves Malice and rehearsed David Bowie, Jimi Hendrix and Alex Harvey songs in a local church hall.
 By late April 1976, Ceccagno and the other two members had left, and Tolhurst (drums), Martin Creasy (vocals), and Porl Thompson (guitar) had joined the band.
 This lineup played all three of Malice's only documented live shows during December 1976.
-In January 1977, following Creasy's departure, and increasingly influenced by the emergence of punk rock, Malice's remaining members became known as Easy Cure – after a song written by Tolhurst.
+In January 1977, Creasy departed from the band.
+Increasingly influenced by the emergence of punk rock, Malice's remaining members became known as Easy Cure; this name was derived from a song written by Tolhurst.

 After winning a talent competition, Easy Cure signed a recording contract with German record label Ariola-Hansa on 18 May 1977.
 In September 1977, Peter O'Toole (no relation to the actor), who had been the group's vocalist for several months, left the group to live on a kibbutz in Israel.
 The band auditioned several vocalists that month before Smith assumed the role.
 The new four-piece of Dempsey, Smith, Thompson, and Tolhurst recorded their first studio demo sessions as Easy Cure for Hansa at SAV Studios in London in October and November 1977.
 None were ever released.

 The band continued to perform regularly around Crawley (including the Rocket, St Edward's, and Queen's Square in particular) throughout 1977 and 1978.
 On 19 February 1978 they were joined at the Rocket for the first time by a support band from Horley called Lockjaw, featuring bassist Simon Gallup.
 Hansa, dissatisfied with the group's demos, did not wish to release their original song "Killing an Arab".
 The label suggested that the band attempt cover versions instead.
 They refused, and by March 1978 Easy Cure's contract with the label had been dissolved.
 Smith later recalled, "We were very young.
 They just thought they could turn us into a teen group.
 They actually wanted us to do cover versions and we always refused."